-Brazil has been the world’s largest coffee producer for more than 150 years.
-Today, Brazil grows about a third of the world’s coffee, although in the past its share was as high as 80%.
+Coffee Production In Brazil: Brazil has been the world’s largest coffee producer for over 150 years.
+Today, Brazil grows about a third of the world’s coffee, although, in the past, its share was as high as 80%.
 Coffee was introduced to Brazil from the French colony of Guiana in 1727 when the country was still under Portuguese rule.

-Brazil is the world’s leading coffee-growing country, the following information is reported by CafeImports in 2017:
+Brazil is the world’s leading coffee-growing country.
+The following information was reported by CafeImports in 2017:

 - The population involved in the coffee industry: About 360,000 farmers & farm workers.